talktalki/grace_portfolio/final-project-part-one.md

 ## Outline
-Include a high-level summary of your project.
-This should be a couple paragraphs that describe what you're interested in showing with your final project.
-TeleMedicine
+TeleMedicine has become a
+The intended audience for this project is primarily healthcare providers and healthcare operations, but patients can also be part of the audience.

 **Project structure**
 - Story Arc
 .jpg
-- One line summary: TeleMedicine
+- One-line summary: TeleMedicine is a useful tool, but it is not to everyone.
-- User story: As a reader, I want to understand the benefits of telemedicine so that I can utilize this tool for my benefit.
+- User story: As a reader, I want to understand the disparities related to telemedicine so that I can make this tool a universal one.
-- Call to action: I can do this by using TeleMedicine as an option for my personal health checkup.
+- Call to action: I can do this by

 ## Initial sketches
 > Post images of your anticipated data visualizations (sketches are fine).
 They should mimic aspects of your outline, and include elements of your story.

 ## Dataset
 > A couple of paragraphs that document your data source(s), and an explanation of how you plan on using your data.
-Dataset: National Center for Health Statistics, National Health Interview Survey, 2021.
+- Dataset: National Center for Health Statistics, National Health Interview Survey, 2021.

-> A link to the publicly-accessible datasets you plan on using, or a link to a copy of the data you've uploaded to your Github repository, Box account or other publicly-accessible location.
-Using a datasource that is already publicly accessible is highly encouraged.
-If you anticipate using a data source other than something that would be publicly available please talk to me first.
+Trends in use of telemedicine in the recent years (2019-2023) (role during the pandemic) Population demographics of who use telemedicine Patient satisfaction/feedback on telemedicine
+Benefits

 | Name | URL | Description |
 |------|-----|-------------|